fbpx

 Each workshop is a $40 add on to your admission ticket.

-Welcome to the first Rocky Mountain Regional Homesteaders Conference and Fair, a gathering of like-minded individuals passionate about self-sufficiency and sustainable living.
+Welcome to the Rocky Mountain Regional Homesteaders Conference and Fair – Back to the Basics.
+A gathering of like-minded individuals passionate about self-sufficiency and sustainable living.
 Join us for a weekend filled with informative demonstrations and engaging workshops to enhance your homesteading skills.

 Whether you’re a seasoned homesteader or just starting out, there’s something for everyone!
 Come connect and cultivate your knowledge with us!